RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/hot-plug.md

 ```
 <img src="img/hot-plug-disk-lsblk.png" width="50%"/></td>

-OpenShift Virtualization creates one pod for each running virtual machine.
+As we mentioned, the OS still sees this disk as 5GB.
+Let's fix this, but first a quick refresher from previous labs.
+As you'll recall OpenShift Virtualization creates one pod for each running virtual machine.
 This pod's primary container runs the virt-launcher.
 The main purpose of the virt-launcher Pod is to provide the cgroups and namespaces which will be used to host the VM process.
 An instance of `libvirtd` is present in every VM pod. virt-launcher uses libvirtd to manage the life-cycle of the VM process.
 libvirt is an open-source API, daemon and management tool for managing platform virtualization including KVM, `virsh` is the most popular command line interface to interact with libvirt daemon `libvirtd`.

 In other words, you can manage KVM VM’s using `virsh` command line interface.

-To send a disk size change event to guest operating system, we can execute `virsh blockresize` command inside the virt-launcher pod of the virtual machine.
+To send the disk size change event we need to a guest operating system, we can execute the `virsh blockresize` command inside the virt-launcher pod of the virtual machine.

+Let's do it!

-Let's connect the terminal of `virt-launcher` pod of our virtual machine and execute `virsh blockresize` command to notify guest operating system so that it can recognize the disk size expansion.
+First connect the terminal of the `virt-launcher` pod of our virtual machine and execute `virsh blockresize` command to notify the guest operating system so that it can recognize the disk size expansion.

 1. Click **Workloads** → **Pods** from the side menu.